apache/druid/docs/querying/sql-functions.md

 Parses an expression into a `COMPLEX<json>` object.

 The function deserializes JSON values when processing them, translating stringified JSON into a nested structure.
-If the input is invalid JSON or not a `VARCHAR`, it produces an error.
+If the input is invalid JSON or not a `VARCHAR`, it returns an error.

 * **Syntax:** `PARSE_JSON(expr)`
 * **Function type:** JSON